ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ### 2.5.
 Questions?

-Please send any question to "rt@c2b2.columbia.edu".
+Please send any question to "rt@c2b2.columbia.edu" **with your uni emai address** (they will filter out addresses like "shuo.yang@columbia.edu" and "shuo@cs.columbia.edu").